 • How long: Project duration is up to 3 years, extendable to 5 years with strong justification

-Read more about the Challenge scope, requirements and funded activities in our Challenge supporting Information.
+The i4i programme operates a two-stage application process.
 To prepare your application please see our Challenge Stage 1 applicant guidance and Challenge Stage 2 application guidance.
-Research proposals are submitted through the Research Management System (RMS)

 i4i Challenge success rates